thenexthub/Codira/docs/SIL/Types.md

     `@sil_isolated` since a function cannot be isolated to multiple actors at the same time.

+-   SIL functions may optionally mark a function parameter as `@sil_implicit_leading_param`.
+A SIL generator places this on a parameter that is used to represent a parameter that is implicitly generated by the generator at a full call site.
+Since they can only appear at the full call site, a `@sil_implicit_leading_param` can only appear in between the indirect result parameters and the direct parameters.
+For example the following language code that uses `nonisolated(nonsending)`:

+    ```
+    nonisolated(nonsending)
+    fn f(_ x: DirectParam) -> IndirectResult {
+      ...
+    }
+    ```

+    would translate to the following SIL:

+    ```
+      sil [ossa] @f : $@convention(thin) @async (
+         @sil_isolated @sil_implicit_leading_param @guaranteed Optional<any Actor>,
+         @guaranteed DirectParam
+      ) -> @out IndirectResult {
+      bb0(%0 : $*IndirectResult, %1 : @guaranteed $Optional<Actor>, %2 : @guaranteed $DirectParam):
+        ... use %0 ...
+      }
+    ```

+    Notice how there is an `@sil_isolated` `@sil_implicit_leading_param` parameter that was inserted by SILGen to implicitly take in the caller's actor of f.

+    NOTE: By design SILOptimizer passes should ignore `@sil_implicit_leading_param`.
+Instead, it should only be analyzed as a normal parameter.
+So as an example, in f above the implicit parameter should be treated by the optimizer just as any other isolated parameter.
+This is solely SILGen using SIL as a data structure.
+TODO: Can this be removed by SILGen so SILOptimizer passes cannot even see it?

 ### Async Functions

 SIL function types may be `@async`. `@async` functions run inside async